Nicki Minaj’s Feud With Remy Ma Pays Off With ‘No Frauds’ Success

 “One platinum plaque, album flopped, b*tch, where?”

-Nicki Minaj was referencing Remy Ma and Fat Joe’s “All the Way Up” song, which was certified platinum in August, 2016.
+Nicki Minaj was referencing Remy Ma and Fat Joe’s “All the Way Up,” which was certified platinum in August of 2016.
 In her even bigger hit single “Swalla” featuring Jason Derulo, Nicki Minaj apparently further fueled her Remy Ma feud, saying that this “b*tch” is “throwing shots but every line sucks.”

-But Remy Ma seems to not be proud about the whole Nicki Minaj vs. Remy Ma feud, as the rapper said during Buzzfeed‘s Another Round Podcast that she doesn’t “condone or recommend the tearing down of another female.”
+But Remy Ma doesn’t seem proud of the whole Nicki Minaj vs. Remy Ma feud, as the rapper said during Buzzfeed’s Another Round podcast that she doesn’t “condone or recommend the tearing down of another female.”

 “That’s not what I do.
 Anybody that knows me knows that I embrace females.”